nestauk/flow-temp-toolkit/src/index.md

 ---
 # Why we're here

-Many condensing combi boilers in the UK are burning more gas, generating more emissions and costing households more than they need to.
+Households could be saving energy by ensuring that their boilers are running as efficiently as possible.
+Many condensing combi boilers are, generating more emissions and costing households more than they need to.

 If these boilers were optimised, households could reduce their energy use, emissions and costs.